richarddowdy/microblog_v2/README.md

 # Microblog

+No longer live due to Heroku free tier being gone.

 Microblog is an anonymous blogging app that allows users to create blog posts and create comments on any post.

 This CRUD app follows the RESTful routing architecture.